Goa: Geography

 Goa encompasses an area of 3702 km2.
 It lies between the latitudes 14°53′54″ N and 15°40′00″ N and longitudes 73°40′33″ E and 74°20′13″ E.

 Goa is a part of the coastal country known as the Konkan, which is an escarpment rising up to the Western Ghats range of mountains, which separate it from the Deccan Plateau.
 The highest point is the Sonsogor Peak, with an altitude of 1026 m.
 Goa has a coastline of 160 km.

 Goa's seven major rivers are the Mandovi, Zuari, Terekhol, Chapora, Galgibag, Cumbarjua canal, Talpona, and the Sal.
 The Zuari and the Mandovi are the most important rivers, interspaced by the Cumbarjua canal, forming a major estuarine complex.
 These rivers are fed by the Southwest monsoon rain and their basin covers 69% of the state's geographical area.
 These rivers are some of the busiest in India.
 Goa has more than 40 estuarine, eight marine, and about 90 riverine islands.
 The total navigable length of Goa's rivers is 253 km.
 Goa has more than 300 ancient water tanks built during the rule of the Kadamba dynasty and over 100 medicinal springs.

 Mormugao harbour on the mouth of the Zuari river is considered one of the best natural harbours in South Asia.

-Most of Goa's soil cover is made up of laterites rich in ferric-aluminum oxides and reddish in colour.
+Most of Goa's soil cover is made up of laterites rich in ferric-aluminium oxides and reddish in colour.
 Further inland and along the riverbanks, the soil is mostly alluvial and loamy.
 The soil is rich in minerals and humus, thus conducive to agriculture.
 Some of the oldest rocks in the Indian subcontinent are found in Goa between Molem and Anmod on Goa's border with Karnataka.
 The rocks are classified as Trondjemeitic Gneiss estimated to be 3,600 million years old, dated by rubidium isotope dating.
 A specimen of the rock is exhibited at Goa University.